potatoTeto/fur2uge/README.md

 - Only up to 16 waveforms are allowed.
 They must be exactly 32 blocks in length, with a height of 16 (0-F)
 - Only hardware envelopes are allowed for Pulse 1, Pulse 2, and Noise.
 “Initialize Envelope on Every Note” must be enabled.
 - Hardware sequence is allowed, but only on Pulse 1, and only for one tick (do not add more than one–the rest will be ignored!)
-- Macros are not allowed for any of the channels, with a few exceptions:
-- On the Pulse Channels, Duty Cycle may have a length of 1—It will otherwise default to a 12.5% Pulse
-- On Wave Channel, Wave Macro must have a length of 1.
-Likewise, the Volume Macro must have a length of 1.
-You may alternatively use the Wave Sequencer, but it will only account for the first wave, without any kind of modulation/speed changing/morphing done on the waveform.
 - The effect column may not be expanded for any channel: Only one effect is allowed at any given time.
 - No subsongs are allowed.
 - Messing with Virtual Tempo/Base Tempo is not considered.
 Only use Speed (For now… Unless I figure out the song speed/tempo math between both trackers)